 An alternative behavior is available as a registry setting (below).

-Deleting Files When Disks are Rotated
+Force Deletion of Files When Disks are Rotated

 When this registry setting is enabled (set to 3 or 5), any repository, regardless of rotated media setting, will maintain retention normally until the job detects that previously-available files are missing.